brandur/sorg/content/fragments-drafts/pgtestdb.md

 | pgtestdb clone | 466 | 98.4ms | 247.4ms | 299.5ms | 465.1ms |
 | Create + migrate schema | 81 | 99.4ms | 152.1ms | 209.0ms | 327.0ms |

-What we find is that the timing of both approaches is remarkably similar, right around ~100 ms of set up time.
+What we find is that the timing of both approaches is remarkably similar, right around 100 ms of setup time.

 I'd always internalized that anything involving creating new databases would be relatively slow, so I was surprised at how fast pgtestdb's approach turned out to be here.